countingpigeons/countingpigeons.github.io/README.md

 ### Flickr2Table
   - **Type:** Data Engineering
-  - **Description:** An independent project for a friend using the APIs of Flickr and Airtable to daily mirror any new photos added to a Flickr album in a searchable Airtable spreadsheet/database.
-The Airtable mobile app is then used to research previously seen flowers while in the field.
-Two Python processes run daily with Apache Airflow.
-Multiple photos of the same flower/plant are combined into single records and new text found in the Flickr description field is parsed into new Airtable columns dynamically as needed.
+  - **Description:** An independent project for a friend using the APIs of Flickr and Airtable to mirror daily any new photos added to a Flickr album in a searchable Airtable spreadsheet/database.
+The Airtable mobile app can then be used while in the field to research previously seen flowers.
+Two Python processes run daily through Apache Airflow.
+Multiple photos of the same flower/plant are combined into single records and new text found in the Flickr description field is parsed dynamically into new Airtable columns as needed.
   - **Skills:** Python, JSON, REST API, Oauth1, Apache Airflow, regex
   - **Link:** [GitHub](https://github.com/countingpigeons/flickr2table)
   - **Sample Images:**